100 Notable alumni of

 -

-Nicholas Scott Cannon is an American actor, comedian, rapper, and television host.
-In television, Cannon began as a teenager on All That before going on to host The Nick Cannon Show, Wild 'n Out, America's Got Talent, Lip Sync Battle Shorties, and The Masked Singer.
-He acted in the films Drumline, Love Don't Cost a Thing, and Roll Bounce.
+Nicholas Scott Cannon is an American comedian, television presenter, actor, and rapper.
+In television, he began his career as a teenager on Nickelodeon's All That before going on to host The Nick Cannon Show, Wild 'n Out, America's Got Talent, Lip Sync Battle Shorties, and The Masked Singer.
+He has also acted in the films Drumline, Love Don't Cost a Thing, Roll Bounce, and Goal II: Living the Dream..

 -